couchbase/cbft/DESIGN.md

 incorporated at least up to a given set of {vbucket to seq-num}
 pairings.

+This is covered by cbft's optional "at_plus" consistency vectors during queries.

 ## GT-CR1 - Consistent queries under datasource rebalance.

 Queries should be consistent even as data source KV nodes are added and removed in a clean rebalance.

+This is covered by cbft's optional "at_plus" consistency vectors during queries.

 ## GT-CR2 - Consistent queries under cbgt topology change.

 Queries should be consistent even as full-text nodes are added and removed in a clean takeover fashion.

+This is covered by cbft's optional "at_plus" consistency vectors during queries.

 ## GT-OC1 - Support optional looser "best effort" options.